dtudk/pythonsupport-page/docs/python/installing-packages.rst

 .. note::

-   The code above will install the library "numpy".
-For installation of other libraries, simply delete "numpy", and write the name of the library you want to download.
+   The code above will install the library ``numpy``.
+For installation of other libraries, simply replace ``numpy`` with the name of the library you want to install.